COMMUNICATING WITHOUT WORDS

 Nonverbal communications trumps what we actually say, EVERY TIME!

-Kristan Getsy’s Communicating Without Words: Nonverbal/Body Language workshop creates hyper awareness of visual communications.
+The Kristan Getsy Communicating Without Words: Nonverbal/Body Language workshop creates hyper awareness of visual communications.
 Two audiences benefit from this knowledge: Corporates and Presenters.
 Corporates need to become more aware of nonverbal tendencies.
 Presenters need to realize the importance of communicating verbally.

-Kristan Getsy says, “This workshop really should be a required training for all corporate employees to be more aware of how nonverbal communication works, and can impact their work profile.”
+“This workshop really should be a required training for all corporate employees to be more aware of how nonverbal communication works and can impact their work profile.”
+Kristan Getsy

 Presenters can benefit from implementing a conscious awareness of nonverbal communication through: